Boston Marathon Weather Forecast: Running Conditions Nearly Ideal

 Let’s face it, whether you are running or not, getting a perfect weather day in Boston in April is tough business.
 This time of year, our nice weather is sometimes measured in the span of a few hours, not days.
 Be it rain, wind, cold or even snow, we have seen it all in the 125 prior Boston Marathons.

-Having said all that, I am starting to think that MAYBE, just MAYBE, we could get an ideal weather day on Monday.
+Having said all that, I think we should get an ideal weather day Monday.
 What is ideal?
 A little research shows that most runners prefer temperatures somewhere between 44 and 59 degrees.
 More specifically, between 49-52 degrees.

 I think Monday could fall right in that wheelhouse!
 Here’s the latest.